pav1in/RS2-Pick-n-Place/README.md

   --conf 0.5 \
   --iou 0.45
 ```
---model: path to your best.onnx
+- model: path to your best.onnx

---input: folder of test images
+- input: folder of test images

---output_dir: where annotated images will be saved
+- output_dir: where annotated images will be saved

---conf / --iou: detection thresholds
+- conf / --iou: detection thresholds

-4. Review Results
+4. **Review Results**
 Annotated outputs (*_det.jpg) and printed counts will appear in results/.
 You can tweak --conf and --iou to see how confidence and NMS thresholds affect detections.